Andres Payo, Founder

 How am I supporting this transformational change along the UK coast?

-How is this Knowledge Hub funded?
+How is this public service funded?

 This Knowledge Hub is funded almost entirely from my own pocket.
 I support it using income from my full‑time work as a coastal specialist, and I donate all of my time in kind.